alexandros84/n_2_w/README.md

 the near future:

 Integers (0..999*10**48), takes either a string or an integer.

---Soon to come: Floats/Scientific measurements Telephone numbers (international, local, mobile and 800 numbers)-->this feature uses regexes to discover phonetic patterns in your data to make tel numbers more memorable!
+--Soon to come: Floats/Scientific measurements

+Telephone numbers (international, local, mobile and 800 numbers)-->this feature uses regexes to discover phonetic patterns in your data to make tel numbersmore memorable!

 --Soon to come: Zips && Post Codes

 --Soon to come: Pages

 --Soon to come: Checks

 --Soon to come: Co-ordinates

 --Soon to come: ISBNs

---Soon to come: Pay_as_you_go mobile telephony activation codes --Soon to come: An explaining facility on how big is that number, with examples drawn by science ##feel free to contribute on this one as long as you are willing and able to cross-reference!
+--Soon to come: Pay_as_you_go mobile telephony activation codes

+--Soon to come: An explaining facility on how big is that number, with examples drawn by science (feel free to contribute on this one as long as you are willing and able to cross-reference!)

 ## Installation